bmukesh23/Calculator/README.md

 # 🧮 Calxify
 A fully responsive website where you can use a calculator with light and dark theme.
-It works to add numbers, subtract numbers, multiply numbers and divide numbers.
+It works to add, subtract, multiply and divide numbers.
 If you need to clear all or delete some numbers, then there is a button for that too.

 ## The Background behind this project💡